osrf/TSC-RMW-Reports/README.md

 ### 1.2.1 CPU Utilization in a Spinning Node By RMW

 This plot shows the CPU usage of a single, empty spinning node.
 The node being empty means that it has no publishers, subscribers, services, actions, or timers attached.
 Thus, this is a test of just the overhead of a node.
+The 95% CPU measurement indicates the 95% percentile (i.e. peak) CPU utilization of the node.

 ![Build Farm CPU Consumption](./galactic/plots/BuildFarmRMWCPUConsumption.png )

 ### 1.2.2 Memory Utilization in a Spinning Node By RMW

 This plot shows the memory usage of a single, empty spinning node.
 The node being empty means that it has no publishers, subscribers, services, actions, or timers attached.
 Thus, this is a test of just the overhead of a node.
+The 95% memory measurement indicates the 95% percentile (i.e. peak) memory utilization of the node.

 ![Build Farm Memory Consumption](./galactic/plots/BuildFarmRMWMemoryConsumption.png)